Reference

 Target latency, in nanoseconds.

-Maximum delta between current and target latency, in nanoseconds.
+Maximum allowed delta between current and target latency, in nanoseconds.

 long long no_playback_timeout